PuddyClub/Discord-Command-Editor/README.md

 </div>

 # Discord-Command-Editor
-Discord Bot Command List Editor.
+Discord Slash Commands List Editor.

 ## How to install